chatgptdev/Cipherator/README.md

 # Cipherator
 Cipherator is a command-line tool for encrypting and decrypting files using AES-256 in GCM mode.
-Mainly written by ChatGPT 4 following prompts by @chatgptdev.
+It provides secure encryption and decryption of files using a password and/or keyfile, and it employs a unique nonce for each chunk of data to ensure maximum security.
+Cipherator is designed to be easy to use and provides a simple, yet powerful, interface for encrypting and decrypting files.
+ChatGPT 4 was used to implement its foundations.

 ## Features